 CIBC WORLD MARKETS

-J.C.
-BRADFORD

-THE DATE OF THIS PROSPECTUS IS , EOFFERING 2000.
+$\label{eq:J.C.BRADFORD & CO.} \text{EOFFERING}$ THE DATE OF THIS PROSPECTUS IS APRIL 10, 2000.

-4 [On the top left corner appears the "HealthStream" logo.
+[On the top left corner appears the "HealthStream" logo.
 Below the logo in the center of the page appears the text "Becoming a leader in online healthcare training and education by".
 About one inch below the above text appears the number "1" with text to its right which reads "amassing one of the largest libraries of online training and education courses,."
-About one inch below this text appears the number "2" with text to its right which reads "managing them in a Web-based administration system, and" About one inch below this text appears the number "3" with text to its right which reads "distributing them through healthcare organizations and our Web-based network of strategic partners."]
+About one inch below this text appears the number "2" with text to its right which reads "managing them in a Web-based administration system, and" About one inch below this text appears the number "3" with text to its right which reads "distributing them through healthcare organizations and our Web-based network of strategic partners."] healthcare organizations and our Web-based network of strategic partners."]